webix-hub/docs/data/api/refs/ui.template.md

 - api/link/ui.template_scrollspeed_config.md - the time during which the component is scrolled to the specified position (in milliseconds)
 - api/ui.template_src_config.md - the path to an external template that is loaded by Ajax
 - api/link/ui.template_template_config.md - the component template
-- api/ui.template_type_config.md - name of predefined styling type
+- api/ui.template_type_config.md - name of a predefined styling type
 - api/link/ui.template_url_config.md - the URL which the component will use to load data after its initialization
 - api/link/ui.template_width_config.md - sets the width of the component
 }}